 We welcome UK and international students and consider all applicants on an individual basis.
 If your qualifications are not listed here please check our website, which gives the minimum entry requirements for a range of international qualifications.

-- HND/DipHE in a health-related topic (or equivalent) Appropriate international qualifications
+- HND/DipHE or BTED level 5 in a health and social are related discipline (or equivalent) Appropriate international qualification

 English language requirements